CS-546-Project/CS-546-Web-Programming-Project/README.md

 # Saloon Portal

 Our project is called Salon Portal.
-This will be like Seamless but this will help customers find the most suitable salon instead of restaurants and salon owners can create visibility for their salon.
+This will is similar to Seamless but this will help customers find the most suitable salon instead of restaurants.
+Through Salon Portal, salon owners can create visibility for their salon.

 ## Getting Started